Ialomița County: Geography

 Ialomița County has a total area of 4453 km2.
 The county is situated in the Bărăgan Plain.
 The area is flat crossed by small rivers with small but deep valleys.

 Its eastern border is on the Danube.
 The Ialomița River crosses the county from West to East about the middle.
 The Danube is split around the Ialomița Pond into the Old Danube branch and the Borcea branch.

 Until 1940 (in the western part) and 1967 (in the eastern part) the county/plain was home of the great bustard (dropie in Romanian), with large populations of this bird.
 The birds disappeared because of the massive village buildout and hunting them for food.

+Climate

+The climate of Ialomița County is temperate-continental, relatively homogeneous throughout its territory as a result of the accentuated uniformity of the relief, but with a pronounced degree of continentality, which causes great contrasts between summer and winter (the average annual thermal amplitude is 25.1°C, and the maximum amplitude has exceeded 70°C).
+The climate regime is characterized by very hot, sometimes drought-prone summers and cold winters, often marked by strong blizzards.